Jz-Mo/thermolab/README.md

 # TUD TN13015 portfolio

-This repository provides a template for creating a portfolio for the Q2 course "TN13015: Inleidend Practicum 2" using [JupyterBook 2](https://jupyterbook.org/) tailored for the Delft University of Technology (TUD).
+Hallo This repository provides a template for creating a portfolio for the Q2 course "TN13015: Inleidend Practicum 2" using [JupyterBook 2](https://jupyterbook.org/) tailored for the Delft University of Technology (TUD).

 ## Getting Started